tonkeeper/w5/README.md

 This is an extensible wallet specification aimed at replacing V4 and allowing arbitrary extensions.

-Wallet V5 has 93% lower storage fees, can delegate payments for gas to third parties and supports flexible extension mechanism.
+Wallet V5 has 25% lower fees, can delegate payments for gas to third parties and supports flexible extension mechanism.

 ## Project structure